LittleFox94/LittleFox94/README.md

 I use the same GitHub account for professional, paid work - you can expect that everything I do outside that organization (linked as Company in GitHubs box for that) is my personal opinion, not my employers.

+Black lives matter, hire trans people or just randomly pay them, always help a struggling people when you can.
+Be excellent to each otter.